uselotus/lotus/README.md

    ```sh
    docker-compose up --build
    ```
 4. Navigate to [local.localhost:8000/admin/](http://local.localhost:8000/admin/).
 This is an experimental, early-stage UI, from which you can track various different stages of the billing process.
-Sign in using
+Sign in using the DJANGO_SUPERUSER_USERNAME and DJANGO_SUPERUSER_PASSWORD in your .env file.
-5. Navigate to [local.localhost:8000/admin/tenant/apitoken/](http://local.localhost:8000/admin/tenant/apitoken/), click on [add an API token](http://local.localhost:8000/admin/tenant/apitoken/add/), and save the generated API token somewhere safe (you won't see it again!).
+5. Navigate to [local.localhost:8000/admin/tenant/apitoken/](http://local.localhost:8000/admin/tenant/apitoken/), click on [add an API token](http://local.localhost:8000/admin/tenant/apitoken/add/), and save the generated API token somewhere safe (**you won't see it again!**).

 From here, you can either interact with Lotus using the UI, or integrate + test our extensive APIs.